 The process is simple: you send us your music, we program your show (or parts of it), and then send the completed project back to you.
 However, because each system is different and each production is unique, there are a few factors you’ll need to decide before we can begin programming.
 Here are just a few examples:

 Type of Programming:

 FULL SHOW: For this type of programming, you send us all materials needed to program and deliver an almost “turn-key” show back to you.
-All you have to do is plug-in auxiliary channels (star, row-toppers, etc.) then hit “Play” and your show is completely ready to run.
+All you have to program is your auxiliary channels (star, row-toppers, etc.) if you have any, then hit “Play” and your show is completely ready to run.

 Music Playback Options:

 PUBLISHER MATERIALS: This is the absolute easiest way of running a MidiLite-based production.
 In this method, you plan to use the publisher’s studio stems, tracks, or split-tracks for playback during your show.
 This means you are not pre-recording your musicians or vocalists beforehand.
 You will simply send us your accompaniment tracks (original high-quality digital files or accompaniment CD, for example), we will load it all in for you, and then quickly send back your materials for use during rehearsals.